How to buy a puppy from abroad?

 When the puppy or dog is not small enough for the flight in the cabin

 In this case the dog will be taken in as luggage.
 You must buy a flight box that fills the IATA regulations and is big enough for the dog.
 Only those flights allow dogs as luggage where the plane is big enough to have “warm luggage room”.
 So always check with the flight company before buying a ticket.
 Prices in Europe have been 50 – 200 euro depending of the flight company.

 Never give any drugs to your dog or sedatives!
 Dog must have clear mind and working brains when flying.
 The worst what can happen when the dog is flying and is afraid is womiting and peeing or pooping.
+But that is not a very big issue.
+You can later clean your dog.
 With drugs, the dog might not arrive alive.
 Good strong IATA flight box can also stand dogs who are destructive.
 Think and act accordingly.
 Drugs are not good for dogs!
 Make them safe and comfortable and pick the right size flight box to fly.
 Use normal flight companies and don’t save money in this case.
 And everything will go well!